Speak to an expert

 The size of space that needs to be heated

 Heat pumps have a slightly lower maximum output than fuel-burning heating systems.
 This helps to make them incredibly efficient and compact for most UK properties but sometimes requires more technical expertise to effectively size a system for large buildings (like offices, large homes, or municipal buildings).
+A well-designed and installed system will ensure that you are making the most of the efficiencies that your Air Source Heat Pump offers.

 Space for installation

 You’ll need to have space for the heat pump unit to be installed outside of your home – so this may be more difficult or impossible if you live in an apartment building.
 But there is a lot of freedom over where we can put the unit if you have space.
+You will also need space for a hot water tank.

 Current heating system